FuryanRasta/wars/tutorials/03_augmented.md

   -y
 ```

-Since the `miguel` account held 100% of the bond token supply, this share withdrawal sends all of the bond reserve to `miguel` and burns the entire bond token supply \(sent by `miguel`, which held all of these\).
-In fact if we query the bond one last time, this information can be confirmed, using `bondscli q bonds bond demo`, which gives:
+Since the `miguel` account held 100% of the war token supply, this share withdrawal sends all of the war reserve to `miguel` and burns the entire war token supply \(sent by `miguel`, which held all of these\).
+In fact if we query the war one last time, this information can be confirmed, using `warscli q wars war demo`, which gives:

 ```bash
 ...